zhenjiao/openlocTest/loc/fr/articles/application-insights/app-insights-windows-get-started.md

 #### Send your own telemetry data

-Utilisation du [API][api] to send events, metrics and diagnostic data to Application Insights.
+Use the [API][api] to send events, metrics and diagnostic data to Application Insights.
 In summary:

 ```C#